People's Consultative Assembly: 2002 Annual Session

 The 2002 Annual Session continued the constitutional amendment process, most notably changing the system of presidential elections, abolishing the DPA and requiring that 20 percent of the national budget be allocated for education, It also order the formulation of the Constitutional Court by 17 August 2003.

+The MPR also created the Regional Representatives Council with its first senators set to be elected in 2004, effectively becoming a bicameral national legislature.

 2003 Annual Session

 The 2003 Annual Session focused on the legal status of the previous resolutions that the MPR and the MPRS had passed, as well as deciding on the composition of a Constitutional Commission.

 The 2003 Annual Session also outlined the MPR's new status, which would come into effect with the inauguration of the new president in 2004.
 With the president and vice-president thenceforth elected directly by the people and with the constitutional amendments which the MPR had worked on from 1999 to 2002, the MPR's power was reduced.
 It would no longer be the highest governing body but would stand on equal terms with the DPR, BPK, the Supreme Court, and the Constitutional Court.
 In dealing with the president and vice-president, the MPR would be responsible for the inauguration ceremony and, should the occasion call for it, the impeachment of the president or vice-president, or both.
 The MPR would elect a president and vice-president only if both positions were vacant.